And once again, I was confronted with the fact that I was arguing for my own limitations.

 Instead, I designed the method and process to be as efficient as possible for both of us, so that you can get guidance and keep moving forward, at a price that doesn’t break the bank.

-If you want to finally make waves and you’re looking for help to keep you working on what matters most, hit reply and I’ll fill you in on the details.
+If you want to finally make waves and you’re looking for help to keep you working on what matters most, have a look here.

 Also published on Medium.